Bishop-Laboratory/RA-Eval/README.md

 renv::restore()
 ```

-4. Complete the task in an R script or (preferably) an RMarkdown notebook.
+4. Complete the task in an R script in this repo.
-5. Create the report, along with figures / tables (or HTML/PDF RMarkdown report) in the repo.
+5. Create the figures / tables in the repo.
 6. Commit the results:

 ```shell